Small things have great power.

 YouTube thumbnails are the small preview images used to represent videos.
 Their job is to attract people’s attention and convince them to watch the video.

 Here are some examples of custom thumbnails from Oberlo’s YouTube channel:

 They’re miniature representations of the video content designed to stimulate interest and curiosity.

 They say “Don’t judge a book by its cover.”

-However, in reality, most people do – and the same holds true for YouTube thumbnails.
-In other words, YouTube thumbnails can make or break your videos.
+However, in reality, most people do, and the same holds true for YouTube thumbnails.
+This means that thumbnail images can make or break your videos.

 A good thumbnail can help you to rack up thousands of views.
 A bad one will ensure your video stays unseen.

 Thankfully, YouTube allows you to customize your video thumbnails.